xabbu42/Master/arbeit.md

-6 of the definition) as replacements of the same term as the $□$ occurrences they are contracted with and also consider the extra sequents $□Γ ⊃ □A$ introduced in step 2 as copies of the same formulas in the original sequent $Γ', □Γ ⊃ Δ, □A$ derived by the existing first
+6 of the definition) as replacements of the same term as the $□$ occurrences they are contracted with and also consider the extra sequents $□Γ ⊃ □A$ introduced in step 2 as copies of the same formulas in the original sequent $Γ', □Γ ⊃ Δ, □A$ derived by the original
 $(⊃ □)$ rule.

 \Begin{lemma}